2604manishyadav/Bankapp/README.md

 #### NOTE :

-'Make sure public key is available in your aws key pair account'
+Make sure public key is available in your aws key pair